dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 specific policies, and it may not be possible to describe a scheme's security in a standalone sense.
-In this case, it is necessary to consider the configuration of a particular implementation or use to assess security, which could increase the risk of vulnerabilities, regardless of the algorithms in use.
+In this case, it is necessary to consider the configuration of a particular implementation or use to assess security, which could increase the risk of unknown and unanticipated vulnerabilities, regardless of the algorithms in use.

 |--------------------------------------------| --------- |